-Clinical courses
+Clinical

 - 1. The clinical component of any course is evaluated by the faculty and must be satisfactorily completed prior to progression to a higher-level course. - 2.
 Each clinical experience will be evaluated. - 3.
 Instructors will review clinical evaluations with the student during mid-term and other advisement sessions. - 4.
-Students may write comments regarding their clinical experience, or evaluation during advisement sessions and in the site evaluations. - 5.
+Students may write comments regarding their clinical experience, or evaluation during advisement sessions. - 5.
 Because competency in clinical setting is a critical component for safe imaging practice, the grading scale for is higher than for some other courses.
 The grading scale for clinical coursework is as follows:

-96-100 = Α
+96-100 = А

 90-95 = В

 84-89 = С

 80-83 = D

-Less than = F
+Less than 79 = F

-79